IRCVLab/Yolov8n-for-jetson-traffic/README.md

 ## Demonstration
 After running "startup.sh" please reboot your jetson for safety.

-For demonstration, you should select model and framerate.

-There are 3 models (PLEASE pass exact parser)
 - **Original**: Original YOLOv8 model from ultralytics package
-- **TensorRT-FP16**: TensorRT converted model with FP16
-- **TensorRT-FP32**: TensorRT converted model with FP32
 - **Framerate**: Recommanded about 15~25
 ```shell
 sh demo.sh {MODEL_NAME} {FRAMERATE}